Joule is small enough to fit in a drawer with your knives. We think you’ll use it just as often.

 Sebastian’s gorgeous dish, featuring beef chuck transformed via sous vide cooking.

 We were also super-taken with the entry submitted by Sebastian Nava.
 “I was captivated by the idea of transforming a tough cut into a tender steak through cooking sous vide,” wrote Sebastian in his entry.
 (To learn all about that-and get a bunch of great meaty recipes-sign up for our Cooking Sous Vide: Beyond the Basics class.)
 He settled on beef chuck, cooking it at 136 degrees farenheit for 24 hours to yield a texture that rivaled premium steaks at a fancy chophouse.
 He served this meat with fresh chimichurri plus roasted red bell pepper spheres, buttermilk mashed Yukon Gold potatoes, and crispy garlic chips.
 Dang, right?
 Sounds (and looks) delicious.
 He promoted this masterpiece on a bunch of social media channels, making use of new tool Periscope, and doing lots of smart tagging and hashtagging.
 It is refreshing to see a young adult creating online content and receiving so much appreciation, very similar to what you would see after using some sites like Social Gone Viral to gain Instagram popularity.
 All in all a very impressive show from Sebastian.
-So impressive, we named him a co-winner and invited him to attend dinner with Tim and the Powers men, too.
+We’re talking about Instagram because it has billions of users and is a goldmine for those who want to market something.
+Doesn’t matter if it’s because they want to be popular or because they want to market their products or talents.
+In fact, to gain Instagram popularity, people want to know how to buy Instagram followers because it can provide an initial boost to their accounts, allowing them to attract genuine followers.
+But you can do whatever suits your needs.
+There is nothing to pass judgment on something of that sort.
+Anyway he was so impressive, we named him a co-winner and invited him to attend dinner with Tim and the Powers men, too.
 We can’t wait to meet the whole crew.